LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-move-semantics.md

 ...
 ```

-Since we need *mutable* vector in order to `push` into the vector, we need to provide `mut` keyword.
+Since we need a *mutable* vector to `push` into the vector, we need to provide the `mut` keyword.
-Compiler is being nice to hint where it is required.
+A compiler is being nice to hint where it is required.

 ```rust
 /* file: "exercises/move_semantics/move_semantics3.rs" */